lschans/munin-nodejs/README.md

 * Clone this repo in your /opt (or where ever you like to have it)
 * Do an 'npm install' in the folder to install node modules
 * Change the config on top of the index document to your wishes
 * Use mkpasswd.js ('node mkpasswd.js MYEPICPASSWORD') to generate a password hash.
+Default user and password is admin/admin
 * Start the project using forever, nodemon, or as a service.
 * Sit back and enjoy your stats with a lot less overhead.